 The next military operations took place during the Thirty Years’ War.
 Medieval fortifications were already outdated then, although they had not yet lost all defensive values.
 Moreover, in 1627 they were renovated at the initiative of the city council.
 In 1632, the Saxon colonel Albrecht von Kalckstein ordered the bridges in front of the gates to be destroyed, the Bracka and Nowogrodziecka gates to be bricked up and the moat to be filled with water.
 For a change, the Swedish army tried twice: in 1639 and 1641 to dismantle the fortifications in order to prevent the future defense of the town.
 The first time, however, the mayor managed to bribe a Swedish officer, and the second time, the demolition work was stopped before it reached considerable size.

-In the 19th century, medieval fortifications and narrow entrances became an obstacle of the spatial development of the city.
-In 1832, the fortifications of Mikołajska Gate were pulled down, and four years later the barbican of Bracka Gate was removed.
-At the end of the 1850s, the fortifications of the Nowogrodziec Gate were demolished.
-Then, walls, towers and bastions were demolished.
+In the 18th century, during the Seven Years’ War, the town fortifications were completely obsolete, they only allowed the control of people, animals and goods coming to Lubań.
+In the area between the wall, gardens were established, and warehouses were installed in the towers.
+In the 19th century, medieval fortifications and narrow entrances became an obstacle to the spatial development of the town.
+In 1832, the fortifications of the Mikołajska Gate were demolished, and four years later the barbican of the Bracka Gate was removed.
+At the end of the 1850s, the fortifications of the Nowogrodziecka Gate were pulled down.
+Then the demolition of defensive walls, towers and bastions also began than.